palewire/django-calaccess-raw-data/docs/howtouseit.rst

         'calaccess_raw',
     )

 Also in the Django settings, configure a database connection.
-Currently this application only supports MySQL backends.
+You have a choice of two different databases when using this application, MySQL and PostgreSQL.
+You can download the `PostgreSQL app <http://postgresapp.com/>`_.

+The settings below refer to using MySQL as your database.

 .. code-block:: python